Home » Reviews » Best Phones Under $500-600 (August 2025)

 What to Expect From a Phone Under $500-600

-• Great Display: You can get phones with premium AMOLED display and smooth 120Hz refresh rate.
+• Great Display: You can get phones with a premium AMOLED display and a smooth 120Hz refresh rate.
 There are even curved screens and flip phones available in this segment.
 You will rarely find any cheap LCD panels in this price range.

-• Reliable Software Experience: Most phones in this segment offer at least two to three years of OS updates which is great.
+• Reliable Software Experience: Most phones in this segment offer at least two to three years of OS updates, which is great.
 If you manage to buy a flagship phone at a discount, you can expect at least four to five years of updates.

-• Sizeable Battery: Most phones in this segment offer at least a 4,000mAh to 5,000mAh battery which can easily last a day.
+• Sizeable Battery: Most phones in this segment offer at least a 4,000mAh to 5,000mAh battery, which can easily last a day.
 While you certainly won’t find phones with huge Silicon Carbon batteries, they can still get you through your day with casual workloads.

 What You Probably Won’t Get: